 Skyline now offers for sale many type and border fonts, with new additions each month.
 You will find our type to be reasonably priced, because we want to preserve and promote letterpress printing, and keep new type within the reach of all printers.

-We are fortunate to have brought together nearly 3,000 fonts of matrices from which to cast type, ranging from 6 to 48 point, and matrices for some 2,000 different borders and ornaments.
-Our holdings include most all well-known faces and a good many antique and uncommon ones.
+We are fortunate to have brought together over 3,000 fonts of matrices from which to cast type, ranging from 6 to 48 point, and matrices for some 3,500 different borders and ornaments.
+Our holdings include almost all well-known faces and a good many antique and uncommon ones.
 You will find a downloadable inventory of these in The Matrix Vault.
-Selected fonts and borders will be cast and promoted with specimens on this web site, by internet notices posted to the Letpress Forum, and in the monthly bundle of the Amalgamated Printers Association.
+Selected fonts and borders will be cast and promoted with specimens here on this website, and by notices posted to various Letterpress Printing online forums, Briar Press, and in the monthly bundle of the Amalgamated Printers Association.

-Is it Monotype, or “Real Type"?
+Is it Monotype or “Real Type?”